The Believers (film)

-The Believers is a 1987 Canadian-American neo-noir thriller horror-noir film directed by John Schlesinger, starring Martin Sheen, Robert Loggia and Helen Shaver.
-It is based on the 1982 novel The Religion by Nicholas Conde.
+The Believers is a 1987 American horror noir film, directed by John Schlesinger and written by Mark Frost, based on the 1982 novel The Religion by Nicholas Conde.
+Starring Martin Sheen, Robert Loggia and Helen Shaver, the film follows a recently widowed police psychologist who is investigating a series of ritualistic child murders in New York City.

 Plot

 After his wife Lisa dies from an accidental electrocution, psychologist Cal Jamison relocates with his young son, Chris, from Minneapolis to New York City, where Cal begins working as a police psychologist for the New York City Police Department.
 The city has been plagued by a series of brutal, ritualistic child murders.
 The first victim is a young boy found murdered in an abandoned movie theater.
 A policeman named Tom Lopez frantically phones in the discovery of the body, and claims the crimes are being committed by members of a Hispanic cult practicing a malevolent version of brujería.
 Cal is appointed to examine Tom, who raves about the cult's powerful leader.

 A second victim is found eviscerated on a makeshift altar beneath a dock in Staten Island.
 Cal begins to inquire about brujería to Carmen, his housekeeper and nanny, who practices a benevolent form of it, leaving protection charms in the apartment for Cal and Chris.
 The following day, Tom, paranoid and being followed by mysterious men, stabs himself to death in a diner.
 Later, Cal and his new girlfriend, Jessica, attend a party where a mysterious Caribbean man, Palo, attempts to steal a necklace from Jessica; shortly before, Jessica had left her compact in the bathroom, and unbeknownst to Jessica, Palo rubs the pad with his fingers.
 When Cal returns home, he finds Carmen performing a ritual on Chris, and angrily throws her out of the house, despite the fact that she assures him she is attempting to protect him.

 Chris accompanies his affluent Aunt Kate and Uncle Dennis on a trip to stay at their country home.
 Meanwhile, Cal and Jessica consult Oscar Sezine, a friend of Tom's, who believes the cult is planning a ritualized murder for the summer solstice in four days time.
 Oscar performs a purification ritual in an attempt to ensure the safety of Chris, whom he worries may be targeted as a sacrifice for the solstice.
 The next morning, Jessica finds a boil on her face and falls ill.
 Before departing to reunite with Kate, Dennis, and Chris in the country, Cal receives a frantic phone call from police lieutenant Sean McTaggert.
 Cal arrives at McTaggert's apartment, finding it in disarray, and McTaggert seated with a gun, rambling in a paranoid manner.
 He shows Cal a photo and secret file he uncovered documenting elite businessman Robert Calder's ritual murder of his own son.
 Cal leaves with the file at McTaggert's insistence.
 After he leaves, McTaggert commits suicide.